ChristianSteger/HORAYZON/README.md

   Horizon elevation angles can be distinctively negative for very small horizon search distances (e.g. 1 km) and elevated positions like mountain peaks.
 Such low elevation angles fall below the default setting for **elev_ang_low_lim** of -15.0°.
   To prevent the algorithm from being stuck in a infinite loop, a smaller value for **elev_ang_low_lim** has to be chosen (e.g. -89.0°).

+# Comparison with other terrain horizon algorithm
+Another high-performance and parallelised algorithm to compute terrain horizon is presented in Dozier (2022).
+A brief comparison between this algorithm and HORAYZON can be found in here.

 # References
+- Dozier, J. (2022): Revisiting the topographic horizon problem in the era of big data and parallel computing, IEEE Geosci.
+Remote Sens.
+Lett., 19, 1-5, https://doi.org/10.1109/LGRS.2021.3125278
 - Helbig, N., Löwe, H. and Lehning, M. (2009): Radiosity Approach for the Shortwave Surface Radiation Balance in Complex Terrain, J. Atmos.
 Sci., 66(9), 2900-2912, https://doi.org/10.1175/2009JAS2940.1
 - Manners, J., Vosper, S.B. and Roberts, N. (2012), Radiative transfer over resolved topographic features for high-resolution weather prediction.
 Q.J.R.
 Meteorol.
 Soc., 138: 720-733. https://doi.org/10.1002/qj.956
 - Meeus (1998).
 Astronomical algorithms (Second edition).
 Richmond, Va.: Willmann-Bell. pp. 105–108.
 ISBN 0943396611.